fermyon/developer/content/common/contributing-docs.md

 ### 6.3 Increasing Search Visibility For Your Content

-The in-house search functionality is based on the indexing of individual words in each markdown file, which works well most of the time.
+The built-in search functionality is based on the indexing of individual words in each markdown file, which works well most of the time.
 However, there are a couple of scenarios where you _may_ want to deliberately increase search visibility for your content.

 **Word Mismatch**

-The words in your markdown file (that may help a user) may not be words that a user is actually searching for.
-For example, you may write about "different HTTP listening options" whereas a user may only ever try to find that specific content using a search phrase like "request alternate port".
-In this case (if/when you are aware of user search patterns), it is recommended that you reword your content to include the potential user's search phrase.
-If this is not possible (there is a mismatch between words in your content and works a user searches for) then you can alternatively use the `keywords` string in the `[extra]` section of your document's frontmatter.
-For example, the following show frontmatter that helps a user find your page (when using `port` in their search phrase):
+Words in a documentation markdown file may not be words that are searched for by a user.
+For example, you may write about "different HTTP listening options" whereas a user may only ever try to find that specific content using a search phrase like "alternate port".
+If you are aware of typical user search phrases it is always recommended to craft your content to include any predictable user search phrases.
+However, in the rare case of a mismatch between words in your content and the words a user searches for, you can utilize use the `keywords` string in the `[extra]` section of your document's frontmatter to increase visibility.
+For example, the following code block shows frontmatter that helps a user find your documentation page (when the user searches for `port`):

 ```markdown
 [extra]
 keywords = "port ports"
 ```

-Adding a word to the `keywords` string of a page overrides the in-house search functionality by at least one order of magnitude.
+Adding a word to the `keywords` string of a page overrides the built-in search functionality by at least one order of magnitude.
 Adding a word to the `keywords` string may displace other content, so please use it only if necessary.

 The `keywords` string is designed to draw users to the start of a page.
 In some cases, this is not ideal.
 You may want to hone in on specific content to resolve a search query.

 **Honing in on specific content**

-As we just mentioned the in-house search works most of the time.
+As we just mentioned the built-in search works most of the time.
 However, if you know that a user will be searching for a specific phrase and you want to hone in on specific content (when a user clicks a search result) you may use the following syntax; anywhere in the body of your markdown file and the user's search action will direct them straight to the previous heading (nearest heading above the `@searchTerm` syntax).

 ```markdown
 <!-- @searchTerm "honing" -->